Educating Individuals and Practitioners

 This guide is only available online because I wanted to include some videos and discussion areas where we can all share comments and conversations to enrich our learning and continually add more information as it becomes available.

-Do you struggle with housing or food security?
+Yes, if you struggle with housing or food security.
 This guide is essential, and I don’t want anyone to feel they cannot access it due to financial circumstances.
-Apply here to get free access.
+Apply here to get a scholarship.

 Are there refunds?

-We are not offering refunds because you get the complete guide when you sign up.
-We also think this guide is extremely valuable and includes months of research.
+We are not offering refunds because when you sign up, you get the complete guide and unlimited access to new research and updates.
+We think this guide is extremely valuable and includes years of research.